-German 1411 introduces students to German language and culture.
-No prerequisite or prior German knowledge required.
+German 1412 is the second course in the two-semester Elementary German sequence at SHSU.
+Students are required to have completed German 1411 (or equivalent) with a C or higher to be successfully enrolled in this course.
 Individual lessons and units are designed to help students learn the German language while learning about contemporary German-speaking communities and their cultural heritage.
 Students will learn basic German grammar and vocabulary and will develop basic German speaking, writing, and listening skills.
 Students will be exposed to authentic German texts, extensive and immersive listening and speaking as well as writing activities, and extensive online exercises.
 The course strives to prepare students for real-life situations in which they can apply basic German language skills successfully.
 To these ends, the course will be organized around the theme of "narratives about the self."

-By the end of the semester, students will be able to hold a basic conversation in German by being able to describe and discover personal information, likes and dislikes, engage questions about student life, etc. Students successful in this course should be able to reach the Novice Mid Proficiency Level defined by the American Council on the Teaching of Foreign Languages (ACTFL) Proficiency Guidelines.1
+By the end of the semester, students will be able to hold a basic conversation in German by being able to describe and discover personal information, likes and dislikes, engage questions about student life, etc. and will strive to provide responses to inquiries beyond the sentence level.
+Students successful in this course should be able to reach the Novice Mid to Novice High Proficiency Level defined by the American Council on the Teaching of Foreign Languages (ACTFL) Proficiency Guidelines.1